Chapter 4123-3 Claims Procedure

 (C) A motion shall fully set forth the question presented together with a succinct statement of the action or relief sought.

-(D) Motions shall be accompanied by substantial competent proof conforming to the standards established in paragraph (C) of rule 4123-3-09 of the Administrative Code.
+(D) A motion shall be accompanied by substantial competent proof conforming to the standards established in paragraph (C) of rule 4123-3-09 of the Administrative Code.

-(F) Except in matters not affecting the rights of the opposite party, the applicant filing a motion shall mail a copy of the motion to the opposite party and the copy of the motion filed with the bureau or the commission shall indicate that copy has been so mailed.
-When in doubt, the applicant shall mail a copy of the motion to the opposite party.
+(E) Except in matters not affecting the rights of the opposite party, the applicant filing a motion shall provide a copy of the motion to the opposite party and the copy of the motion filed with the bureau or the commission shall indicate that a copy has been so provided.
+When in doubt, the applicant shall provide a copy of the motion to the opposite party.

-(G) Motions shall bear the signature of the applicant or his authorized representative on behalf of such party.
+(F) A motion shall bear the signature of the applicant or the applicant's authorized representative.

-(I) Motions shall be adjudicated in the same manner as provided in paragraph (B)(7) of rule 4123-3-15 of the Administrative Code, except motions for allowance of a psychiatric disability (paragraph (J) of this rule).
+(H) Motions shall be adjudicated in the same manner as provided in paragraph (A)(7) of rule 4123-3-15 of the Administrative Code, except motions for allowance of a psychiatric disability (paragraph (I) of this rule).

-(4) If the claimant fails to comply with the bureau’s request, the claim file shall be referred to the district hearing officer with recommendation to dismiss the motion.
+(4) If the claimant fails to comply with the bureau's request relating to the motion as provided in paragraphs (I)(1) to (I)(3) of this rule, the bureau shall refer the motion to the commission with a recommendation to dismiss the motion.

 (A) Parties may, of their own volition, file briefs with the bureau or commission on legal questions presented in claims.